 Deep dive: HTML5 Accessibility Interview Guide - Semantic HTML, ARIA, screen readers, and building inclusive applications.

 The interviewer can't read your mind.
-Narrate your thought process.
-"I'm considering two approaches here...
+Successful candidates narrate their thought process: "I'm considering two approaches here...
 The first would be... but I think the second is better because..."

-Clarifying requirements isn't a weakness—it's a strength.
+They also ask clarifying questions—this isn't a weakness, it's a strength.
 "Should this handle edge case X?"
 "What's the expected behavior when Y happens?"
 "Can I assume Z?"

 When an interviewer gives you a hint, take it.
 Don't defend your original approach out of pride.
-Adaptability matters.
+Adaptability matters more than being right the first time.

 The best candidates ask thoughtful questions about the codebase, the team's challenges, and the technical decisions the company has made.
 This curiosity signals someone who'll grow and contribute.